 While it is true that dark colors absorb heat, with the insulation qualities of today’s vinyl siding, dark siding should not be a problem unless your house is woefully under-insulated.

-Are you thinking of replacing your siding with quality vinyl siding from Budget Exteriors?
-Take advantage of the warm weather and call our vinyl siding installers at 952.887.1613 or contact us online for a completely free quote.
+Does your home need an upgrade?
+Take advantage of the warm weather and call Budget Exteriors’ Bloomington vinyl siding installers at 952.887.1613 or contact us online for a completely free quote.
 You’ll love what vinyl siding can do for your home!